How do I install ValuAdder?

-ValuAdder market-derived Market Comps support 425 unique types of businesses and professional practices.
+ValuAdder market-derived Market Comps support all major types of businesses and professional practices.

 You can get quick and accurate business value estimates based on recent business sale comparables for virtually any business.
 Here is the brief list of the major industry groups:

 - Automotive services and dealers

 - Business consultants